 Let’s have a closer look at the best iPhone accessories for photographers this year.

-They’re definitely a wise investment, and are without doubt the best add-on iPhone camera lenses in 2019.
+They’re definitely a wise investment and are without a doubt the best add-on iPhone camera lenses in 2022.

 Quality-wise these feel and perform like real photography lenses.
 They’re made of metal and glass (not plastic), come with a front lens cap, and attach/detach solidly from the case.
 What’s more, they work fantastically.

 Sure, they won’t exactly turn your smartphone into a DSLR, but they’ll get you a lot closer.

 Moment lenses can open the door to far more high-quality photo possibilities than your iPhone lens could do on its own.

 If you’re not ready to step up to the expensive multi-lens iPhones, these are a great option to go wide-angle or tele-photo… for a fraction of the price on an iPhone 11!

 First, you’ll need to get a Moment case to use them (sold separately – see our #1 recommendation below).
 Once you get the case, whichever lens you choose will work on either of your phone’s dual rear lenses.

 Also, while they work with the standard Apple camera app, it’s advisable to use them Moment’s own app, which is built from the ground up with photographers in mind.

 Compatible phones include the iPhone 6/6 Plus and later, as well as the Google Pixel, Pixel 2/XL, Samsung Galaxy S8/+ and later, and Galaxy Note 8.